meoke/pangtree/readme.md

 # Pang

-[POL]
+Narzędzie służące do analizy i wizualizacji uliniowienia wielu sekwencji genetycznych.
+Implementuje ideę pangenomeu ([Ref.
+1](https://doi.org/10.1093/bib/bbw089)) poprzez grafową reprezentację multiuliniowienia oraz konstrukcję drzewa filogenetycznego wraz z kompromisową sekwencją dla każdego węzła.

-Narzędzie służące do analizy i wizualizacji uliniowienia wielu sekwencji genetycznej.
-Implementuje ideę pangenomeu [Ref.
-1](https://doi.org/10.1093/bib/bbw089), konstruuje drzewo filogenetyczne i określa consensus dla każdego węzła.
+Tool for analysis and visualisation of multiple sequence alignment.
+It implements the idea of pan-genome ([Ref.
+1](https://doi.org/10.1093/bib/bbw089)) by representing the multialginment as a graph and construction of a phylogenetic tree joined with an agreed sequence for every node.

 ## Getting Started